Hey, are we two peas in a pod by planning to blanch corn in the microwave? (or two humans with too-many-corns-in-their kitchens)

 - Can be time and resource-consuming if you need to boil large batches of food.

-- Is mainly used as a food preservation technique.
+- It is mainly used as a food preservation technique.

 - It can save nutrients and retain the original color and texture of food.